qureshiaquib/qureshiaquib.github.io/_posts/2024-6-30-how-to-change-your-onmicrosoft.com-domain.md

 date: 2024-6-30 12:00:00 +500
 categories: [tech-blog]
 tags: [Entra ID]
+description: "Learn how to add and manage additional onmicrosoft.com domains in Entra ID for Azure subscriptions, ensuring flexibility in domain naming and user management"
 ---

 * **Scenario**: There can be many reasons why you would want to change your Entra ID domain name.
 A few are mentioned below: